 Closing track Distress Signal takes Cult Cinema’s new found love of varied texture and applies it to a slower and more drawn-out song that brings in a lot of atmosphere to the band’s sound.
 Distress Signal does an amazing job of sounding like a harrowing and forlorn tale of abandonment complete with an absolutely terrifying and stricken vocal performance.

 The only real problem with Cosmic Horror I is that it’s all over far too quickly.
 Both tracks are such a sumptuous and enticing appetiser that it feels too abrupt when it comes to a close after only two songs.
 It’s certainly got me excited to hear more from the new and reformed Cult Cinema, but in hindsight it might have been nice if the band just held on a little bit longer and put something together that had a little more to offer.

 Regardless, this is a minor quibble with an otherwise fantastic return from one of the UK underground’s best acts.
 Cosmic Horror I is a bold step forward for Cult Cinema that showcases a sound with an increased scope that has me begging for more.
 I’m lucky that the band is heading into the studio to record the follow-up next month then, eh?

-Cold Summer’s Fight to Survive is out now and available to purchase direct from the band.
+Cult Cinema’s Cosmic Horror I is out now and available to buy direct from the band’s Bandcamp page.